 As we enter severe weather season, it’s important to keep you and your loved ones safe.
 Whether you are at your home or business, you should have an emergency plan ready and practice it often so you’re ready when disaster strikes.
 Along with keeping yourself safe, you should also take some time to make sure your records and your financial future are safe as well.

 The IRS has released several tips that can help you keep important financial documents safe, along with helping prepare for rebuilding your life after the storm.
 There are simple things you can do beforehand that will help you not only secure your financial future after, but also help ease the burden of trying to rebuild.

-While you’re making copies of your documents, you should also note all your important valuables.
+- Documenting valuables: While you’re making copies of your documents, you should also note all of your important valuables.
 Take pictures of your home and all your belongings, especially items of high value.
 Documenting these items now will make it easier for you to claim insurance and tax benefits after disaster strikes.
-The IRS even has a disaster loss workbook available to you to help make it easier.
-Its workbook, Publication 584, can help you compile a room-by-room list of all your belongings.
+The IRS’s workbook, Publication 584, can help you compile a room-by-room list of all your belongings.
 Having photos of your belongings can help prove the fair market value of items for insurance and casualty loss claims.

 - Requesting previously filed tax returns: If you need documents, you can request copies of previously filed tax returns and attachments from the IRS by filling out a Form 4506.

 Get Help With Your Tax Documents From Polston Tax

 At Polston Tax Resolution & Accounting, we can help you with your tax needs.
 We established our first office in 2001 in Norman, OK, and have since expanded to five offices throughout the nation to assist our clients.
 Our advanced tax services include negotiating various tax resolution options and tax and accounting help.
 We can create a custom strategy to give you the exact tax help you need.